platformsh/platformsh-docs/docs/src/guides/django/deploy/configure.md

 {{< /codetabs >}}

 ### `web.commands.start`

-In each of the application configuration examples above, a start command (`web.commands.start`) is defined for an application using `gunicorn` WSGI and Unix sockets.
+In each of the application configuration examples above, a start command (`web.commands.start`) is defined for an application using `gunicorn` WSGI (Web Server Gateway Interface) and Unix sockets.

 {{< codetabs >}}

 +++
 title=Pip
-file=none
 highlight=yaml
+markdownify=false
 +++
 ##########################
 # Web configuration

-# The configuration of the application when it is exposed to the web.
+# The configuration of the application when it's exposed to the web.
 web:
     upstream:
         socket_family: unix